Emanuel Emerick was born in Oct. 1830 in Southampton Township, Somerset County, PA, the son of Jonathan and Rachel (Sturtz) Emerick Sr.

 Son Daniel Franklin "Frank" Emerick (1863-1935) was born on July 29, 1863 in Pennsylvania (or Iowa).

 On April 26, 1887, when he was 24 years of age, he wedded 19-year-old Michigan native Margaret McNally (Feb.
 26, 1866-1954), daughter of Joseph and Elizabeth McNally of Niles, MI.
 The ceremony was held in Malcolm, Brooklyn Township, Poweshiek County, IA.

-Their offspring were Edna Mae Stineburg, Lester Emerick, Kathryn Johnson, Clara Crider, Earl Emerick, Joseph Emerick and Genevieve Wiese.
+Their offspring were Edna Mae Stineburg, Lester Emerick, Kathryn Johnson, Hazel Crider, Earl Emerick, Joseph Emerick and Genevieve Wiese.